Registered as student of Bachelor degree at Leiden or another Dutch University.

 The course consists of lecturers (50%); the other half is spent on tutorials (techniques of bibliographic research, individual analysis of scientific literature and presentations by students).

 Tutoring: 8 hours

 Assignment(s): 8 hours

 Preparation exam: 20 hours

 Exam(s): 26 hours

-The assessment method consists of written examination and a bibliographic report on a specific topic that is treated during the course (according to a list of topics).
-This report will be made in groups of two students and consists of two parts:
+The assessment method consists of written examination and a bibliographic review on a specific topic that is treated during the course (according to a list of topics).
+This bibliographic review will be made in groups of two students and consists of two parts:

-A. A presentation of 10 minutes (5 minutes per student).
+A. An oral presentation of 10 minutes (5 minutes per student).

 The aspects which are evaluated are: (a) clarity in the explanation (b) relevance of the chosen theme concerning de nation building (c) suitability of the keywords (d) summarize skills. (e) quality of the employed resources.